jayakvenu47/Pytorch_segmentation/Readme.md

 Image Segmentation Inference

 options:
+-h, --help
-  -h, --help            show this help message and exit --model-path MODEL_PATH
+Display the help message and exit.

+-model-path MODEL_PATH
-                        Path to the model weights --image-path IMAGE_PATH
+Specify the file path to the model weights.

+-image-path IMAGE_PATH
+Provide the file path to the input image.

+-scale SCALE
-                        Path to the input image --scale SCALE         Scale factor for resizing the image --save-overlay        Save the overlay image if this flag is set
+Set the scale factor for resizing the image.

+-save-overlay
+Use this flag to save the overlay image.
 ```

 Inference